 The employee experience is essential.
-You would want to stretch the excitement during the recruitment process to the first day - and longer.
-This means having all practicalities in place and a clear plan for the moment the person steps through the door till the end of the day.
-Ensure that the desk, logins, phones or computers are ready on day one.
+You would want to stretch the excitement during the recruitment process to the first day – or longer.
+This means having all practicalities in place and a clear plan from the moment the person steps through the door till the end of the day.
+Ensure that the desk, logins, phones, or computers are ready on day one.
 Send the hiring manager a reminder the day before to activate the plan.
-Send an email to the new recruit beforehand presenting that 1st-day overview to make them feel extra welcome and valued - as well as more calm about what is expected of them.
-Make it more about meet-n-greet than formal policies, and tune into who and what they need in order to succeed in their new role.
+Send an email to the new recruit beforehand presenting that first-day overview to make them feel extra welcome and valued - as well as calmer about what is expected of them.
+Make it more about meet-n-greet than about formal policies, and tune into who and what they need in order to succeed in their new role.
 Lastly, make sure they finish off that first day with appreciation and a clear picture of what the rest of the week looks like.

 3. Not Setting Clear Goals Or Expectations

-An important part of onboarding is understanding an employee’s goals, explaining the company goals and working to align these.
-Too often people leave their job within 6 months of starting the job because of unclear expectations and demotivation.
+An important part of onboarding is understanding and aligning the employee’s goals with those of the company.
+Too often people leave their job within 6 months because of unclear expectations and demotivation.
 In fact, Gallup research suggests that setting clear expectations may be the most fundamental element.
-Only about 50% of the employees in this study indicate that they know what is expected of them.
+Only about 50% of the employees in this study indicate that they know what is expected from them.
 Taking a closer look at Millennials, 72% of those who experience that managers help them establish performance goals are more engaged.
 What you need is ongoing performance evaluations and regular one-to-one with mentors or managers, spread over 3-6 months.
-This should consist of the employee completing training, getting to know important tools and processes, connect and collaborate with their team.
-Tools like Learnifier allows organizations to design an introduction flow with tasks and activities that can be completed over a period of time – and avoid information overload on day 1 or week 1.
+These should consist of the employee completing training, getting to know important tools and processes, and connecting and collaborating with their team.
+Tools like Learnifier allow organizations to design an introduction flow with tasks and activities that can be completed over a period of time – all to avoid information overload in the beginning.
 Both HR and managers can then track employee progress, and engage with them throughout the onboarding period.

 Employees should really be viewed as customers, so it’s important to keep them satisfied and engaged.
-A Deloitte report recommended that managers work with new hires to create a development plan to achieve ‘quick wins.’
-It also recommends using mentor and buddy programmes to help employee connect quickly with their colleagues and better understand the company culture.
-You could offer your new employees a 90-day plan and check in on them regularly can make them quickly feel like they’re part of a team.
+A Deloitte report recommends that managers work with new hires to create a development plan to achieve ‘quick wins.’
+It also recommends using mentor and buddy programs to help employees connect quickly with their colleagues and better understand the company culture.
+You could offer your new employees a 90-day plan and check in on them regularly to quickly make them feel part of a team.
 You could integrate more video content in your onboarding, especially in a big organization with multiple locations.
 That way, they feel more comfortable and connected, even though they have not met in person.
-You might want to use surveys and one-to-one check-ins to get valuable feedback on how their onboarding process is going in the early stages.
+In the early stages, you might want to use surveys and one-to-one check-ins to get valuable feedback on how their onboarding process is going.